CSB5/OPERA-MS/README.md

 ### OPERA-MS-UTILS

 Scripts to post-process the assemblies are now availaible using the [**OPERA-MS-UTILS**](https://github.com/CSB5/OPERA-MS/wiki/Utilities) command.
-We are now providing stream line analysis tools to compute the concordance between the short and long read, to bin contigs, to assess the bin and identify novel species.
-A complete desctiption of those tools can be found in the [the OPERA-MS-UTILS wiki section](https://github.com/CSB5/OPERA-MS/wiki/Utilities).
+We are now providing streamline analysis tools to compute the concordance between the short and long-read, to bin contigs, to assess the bin quality and identify novel species.
+A complete description of those tools can be found in the [the OPERA-MS-UTILS wiki section](https://github.com/CSB5/OPERA-MS/wiki/Utilities).

 This is a work in progress and additional tools will be available as part of the next release.
 Please contact us if you would like to add your favorite metagenomic analysis tool.